appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/azure.md

 You should see the recommended storage sizes and other disk requirements in the [Hardware Requirements](/self-hosted-appcircle/install-server/docker#hardware-requirements) section.
 :::

-- We will use default Virtual network that Azure provides.
+- We will use the default Virtual network that Azure provides.
 You can customize the network according to your needs, such as limiting incoming traffic to known IP addresses for SSH connections.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4345-8-create-vm-network.png' />

 Now you're ready to click on the **Review + create** & **Create** button to create the virtual machine with the configuration you made.

-After the deployment is completed, you can click **Go to resource** button, or head to the **Virtual machines** service to see the deployed instance.
+After the deployment is completed, you can click **Go to resource** button or head to the **Virtual machines** service to see the deployed instance.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE-4345-9-create-vm-successful.png' />

 :::tip
-By default, `80`, `443` and `22` ports are allowed on the firewall.
+By default, `80`, `443`, and `22` ports are allowed on the firewall.

-If you want send `ping` requests to the instance for health check purposes, you should add a inbound port rule with the protocol "ICMPv4" from the networking tab of the virtual machine.
+If you want to send `ping` requests to the instance for health check purposes, you should add an inbound port rule with the protocol "ICMPv4" from the networking tab of the virtual machine.
 :::

 ## Configuring the Appcircle Server Instance

 ### Connect via SSH

-After you have successfully created an Virtual machine from the Appcircle server image, you can follow the steps below to configure it.
+After you have successfully created a virtual machine from the Appcircle server image, you can follow the steps below to configure it.

-- Get the IP address of the instance from Virtual machines dashboard.
+- Get the IP address of the instance from the virtual machines dashboard.

 - Locate the SSH key pair, especially the private key, that you've created or used while configuring the virtual machine.